 In this largely collegial working environment, nurses across all areas work collaboratively with HIV specialist general practitioners, infectious disease specialists, HIV specialist pharmacists, social workers and other allied health professionals to provide holistic, equitable HIV care.
 HIV specialist nurses work across a range of areas including:

-- Community and domiciliary nursing services such as Royal District Nursing Service (RDNS), Silver Chain, Sydney District Nursing Service
+- Community and domiciliary nursing services such as Bolton Clarke, Silver Chain, Sydney District Nursing Service

 - General practice and community health

 - Acute and subacute hospital in-patient and out-patient care; Hospital Admission Risk Programs

 - Youth, maternal and child health

 - Refugee health

 - Sexual health services

 - Clinical trial research.